|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

-OK, here is the first show of the 2021 Spring season whose first episode left me feeling that this is definitely going to be a neat anime that I will most certainly watch to the end.
+Vivy was the first show of the 2021 Spring season whose first episode left me feeling that this would definitely be a neat anime that I would most certainly watch to the end.
 I had already watched at least five others, none of which came close to exciting me like this one did.
-This was one of those rare shows which, if I had to choose between watching only this one or every other show of the season except this one, I'd be tempted to go with this show.
-I took many notes about the complex scenario but didn't come up with a whole lot of criticisms to make, because I basically can't think of anything wrong with it.
-It's as if this show contains more quality than the other five combined did.
+This was one of those rare shows which, if I had to choose between watching only this one or every other show of the season except this one, I'd have been tempted to go with this one.
+I took many notes about the complex scenario but didn't come up with a whole lot of criticisms to make, because I basically couldn't think of anything wrong with it.
+It's as if this show contained more quality than the other five combined did.
 Despite (or maybe because) of her being an android (or, an 'AI' as they are called here), Vivy has a more interesting and likable personality than most human characters do.
 She is the first 'Autonomous Humanoid AI', that is, she looks like a real woman while other AIs are clearly not.
 The thought occurred to me that while she's an android, Vivy behaves much like a typical citizen of Japan would.
 She has a ganbare philosophy in that she wants to improve her talents (she hasn't drawn a whole lot of spectators yet) to earn a place on 'The Main Stage', the number one performance venue.
 Nialand's central computer, 'Navi', seems to be designed to discourage her from doing that.
 Her only serious fan as of yet is a little girl named Momoko.
 And then she meets Matsumoto in a clever scene set in virtual reality, and, by being able to predict the future, he persuades her to join his 'Singularity Project'.
 Before long this Idol android is racing to prevent acts of violence.
 This struck me as a sophisticated show telling a genuinely intriguing story, which is, needless to say, unusual.
 This was a cool first episode which did pretty much everything right and left me eager for more.

-Last updated Friday, May 07 2021.
+Last updated Thursday, July 08 2021.
 Created Tuesday, April 06 2021.